BMW emissions FAQs

 We believe that defeat devices are unlawful under UK law and we are planning on bringing legal claims for compensation on behalf of consumers who purchased those vehicles that were affected.

 The claims are being investigated on behalf of people who leased or owned BMW diesel vehicles.
-The claims could be worth up to 75% of the purchase price of the vehicle for each owner.
+The claims could be worth thousands of pounds for each owner/lessee.

 If you bought or leased a diesel BMW vehicle, your vehicle may be affected and you may be able to apply to join the claim.
 Please complete our online vehicle registration checker below to confirm whether your vehicle may be affected.